-All material by Alan MacDonald, Investment Advisor at Richardson GMP Limited.
+All material has been prepared by Alan MacDonald, Investment Advisor at Richardson GMP Limited.
 The opinions expressed in this article are the opinions of the author and readers should not assume they reflect the opinions or recommendations of Richardson GMP or its affiliates.

 Richardson GMP Limited, Member Canadian Investor Protection Fund.
 Richardson is a trade-mark of James Richardson & Sons, Limited.
 GMP is a registered trade-mark of GMP Securities L.P.
 Both used under license by Richardson GMP Limited.

 For information on placing a sponsored article on OBJ.ca, contact Terry Tyo at 613-238-1818, ext.
 248